Stacy Garrity: First term

 In October 2023, Garrity announced that she had purchased $20 million in Israel Bonds for the state's investment portfolio, bringing Pennsylvania's investment in Israel Bonds to a total of $56 million.

+Second term

+Garrity during her second inauguration in 2025.

 In 2024, Garrity ran for a second term as state treasurer.
 She defeated Democratic challenger Erin McClelland in the general election.
 Garrity received more than 3.5 million votes, the most cast for any statewide candidate in Pennsylvania history.

 In 2025, Garrity introduced a program offering $500 million in low-interest loans to county and local governments who had been affected by a state budget impasse, which had put local funding on hold due to the budget being three months overdue.

+Garrity is a vocal supporter of the One Big Beautiful Bill Act passed by Congressional Republicans in July 2025.
+The legislation cut $186 billion from the Supplemental Nutrition Assistance Program (SNAP) and $1 trillion from Medicaid.

-2026 Pennsylvania gubernatorial campaign
+2026 gubernatorial campaign

 In August 2025, Garrity launched her bid for governor of Pennsylvania against incumbent Josh Shapiro.
+President Donald Trump endorsed Garrity."
+In March 2026, Trump hosted a fundraiser for her at Mar-a-Lago.
+Primary elections were held on May 19, 2026, in which Garrity won the primary uncontested.